 Look For: Red drum, spotted seatrout, flounder, black drum, sheepshead, ladyfish, bluefish.

-Look For: King mackerel, Spanish mackerel, red drum, bluefish, spadefish, sheepshead, black sea bass, flounder, weakfish, whiting, croaker, pompano, black drum.
+Look For: King mackerel, Spanish mackerel, red drum, bluefish, spadefish, black sea bass, flounder, weakfish, whiting, croaker, pompano, black drum.

 Look For: Wahoo, blackfin tuna, dolphin, king mackerel, sailfish, barracuda, vermilion snapper, black sea bass, triggerfish, grunts, porgy, amberjack, grouper.

 Comments: Jeff Martini, owner of Mid-Town Bistro in North Myrtle Beach, and his gallivanting crew aboard Dirty Martini headed offshore for a spear-fishing trip on Wednesday, and had success targeting grouper.
 They found what Martini described as “very dirty” water while working an area in depths of 130 feet and 45 miles out of Little River.
 Before Hurricane Florence struck, fall wahoo fishing was ramping up.
 A few boats have been out since the storm and have caught wahoo, but the jury is out on what’s available for trolling boats.
 “A lot of people are going this weekend, we’re waiting to see,” said Dave Christian of Marlin Quay Marina.
 Aside from grouper, bottom-fishing trips are producing vermilion snapper, black sea bass, grey triggerfish, amberjack, cobia, red porgy and white grunts.
 Red snapper must be released indefinitely in the South Atlantic Region.